 - It’s affordable.
 It’s known to have one of the lowest costs of living in Western Europe.
 From groceries to accommodation, budgets don’t have to be too high when working in Portugal.

 - The weather is amazing most of the year.
 Portugal’s weather is typically warm throughout the year, with winter being the wet season.
-There is an average of 5-6 hours of sunshine per day.
+There is an average of 5-6 hours of sunshine per day and with 830 km of coastline to enjoy, that’s a pretty great situation to be in.

 - There is reliable internet.
 Portugal features a high-speed internet infrastructure with WiFi hotspots throughout the country.

 - It’s easy to communicate.
-Not only do many Portugal natives speak English, but they’re also very friendly.
+Not only do many Portugal natives speak English, especially in Lisbon, but they’re also very friendly.
 It doesn’t take much for digital nomads to feel welcomed and comfortable when they arrive in Portugal.

 - There’s a strong foreigner community.
 Digital nomads can easily connect with other travellers in many Portuguese cities like Lisbon, Porto, and Braga.